 The second pile has to do with the things that go in the trash.
 The third pile is the maybe pile.
 It holds everything the homeowner cannot decide on at that moment.

-The same’s true for your website redesign project.
+Pile separation holds true for your website redesign project.
 Before you start this process, you need to grade your website by running a full site audit.
 Some pages are doing awesome.
 These pages are getting plenty of traffic.
 You want to keep these intact for the time being.

 Next, some pages don’t get many visitors.
 Please make a note of them.
 Find out what’s wrong.
-Is the keyword setting wrong, and the consumer doesn’t understand what’s there?
+Is your focus keyword or topic misaligned to the content on page?
 (By the way, this could also be the reason why some pages are getting phenomenal traffic but don’t convert.
 It works both ways.)

 Finally, some pages receive some traffic and convert reasonably well.
 These go into another pile.
-Later, you might consider tweaking the optimization some more to make them so much more effective.
+Later, you might consider tweaking the optimization to make the site more effective and reduce bounce rate.

 There’s no shame in checking out what your closest competitors are doing on their websites.
 Of course, you don’t want to copy their designs.
 However, by learning from their websites’ setups, you might formulate some website redesign requirements for your own project.

 If your website is like so many others in your industry, pages have been added on occasionally.
 There’s nothing wrong with this practice.
 However, if someone without a clear understanding of the brand guidelines did the work, you might lack consistency.
 To avoid this problem, it's best to ask website redesign questions to keep your project "on brand".

 Brand consistency involves the color scheme, font use, and even button styles and colors.
 They must be the same throughout the different pages of your site.
 If even one page is off, it creates an unprofessional appearance that the consumer notices.

 If you don’t have a clear brand guideline, it’s time to put one together now.
 Take your cues from the well-performing pages, current design trends and competition.
 Using design science, you can identify the brand styles, fonts, and colors that shoppers are not responding to very well.